Lab Guide: Introducing supply chain security with ansible-sign

 Next steps

-You have successfully signed and verified your playbook, this ensured that it can’t be tampered with and continue to run unnoticed.
-Please click the Next button below to proceed to the next module.
+You have successfully signed and verified your playbook, ensuring that it can’t be tampered with and continue to run unnoticed.
+Please click the Next button below to proceed to the Conclusion.